ActivisionGameScience/ActivisionGameScience.github.io/_drafts/2016-05-26-Pheidippides.md

 our entire set of configuration properties.
 We could have easily chosen some other key-value store solution (e.g. etcd, consul, etc) but ZooKeeper was already a core component to our stack so it made the most sense.
-In Part 2, we'll go into much more detail on how exactly ZooKeeper is used and why it's the best choice for us.
+In Part 2, we'll go into much more detail on how exactly ZooKeeper is used and why it was the best choice for us.

 ## Hierarchical